ImageMagick/Usage-Markdown/color_mods/index.md

 Note that the vertical gradient LUT used in the above examples appears upside-down to our eyes, as the black or '`0`' index is at the top of the image.
 Normally we humans prefer to see gradients with the black level at the bottom (thanks to our evolutionary past).

-If you rather save the gradient image the 'right way up' you can "`-flip`" the image as you reading it in.
+If you'd rather save the gradient image the 'right way up' you can "`-flip`" the image as you reading it in.
 For example, let's try a more complex LUT, flipping the vertical gradient before using it on the image.

 ~~~